toby-p/rightmove_webscraper.py/README.md

 ```
 <img src = "./images/results_dataframe.PNG">

-### NEW!

-Get quick summary statistics of the results.
-The default shows the number of listings and average price grouped by the number of bedrooms:
+Get quick summary statistics of the results, showing the number of listings and average price grouped by the number of bedrooms:

 ```python
 rightmove_object.summary()
 ```
 <img src = "./images/summary_default.PNG">

-You can also group by any other column returned in the <code>.get_results</code> DataFrame, for example Postcode:
+Alternatively group the results by any other column returned in the <code>.get_results</code> DataFrame, for example Postcode:

 ```python
 rightmove_object.summary(by = "postcode")